Guy Tardif

-Guy Tardif (May 30, 1935 – May 24, 2005) was a Canadian politician.
+Guy Tardif (/fr/; May 30, 1935 – May 24, 2005) was a Canadian politician.
 He was a Parti Québécois member of the National Assembly of Quebec from 1976 to 1985 and was a cabinet minister in the governments of René Lévesque and Pierre-Marc Johnson.
 He is the grandfather of professional gridiron football guard Laurent Duvernay-Tardif.

 Early life and career

 Tardif was born in Montreal, received his early education in that city, and later studied at the University of Ottawa and the Université de Montréal.
 He was a Royal Canadian Mounted Police (RCMP) officer from 1955 to 1960 and was a lecturer and administrative assistant for the Montreal Police Service from 1963 to 1970.

 He received a master's degree in criminology in 1966 and earned a Ph.D. from the Université de Montréal in 1974 for a thesis submission entitled Police et politique au Québec.
 Tardif also wrote several articles on police and prison issues and was a consultant for various government departments and commissions before launching his own career in politics.